xirdev/xirsys-nodejs/README.md

 This is an example using Nodejs to securely query the Xirsys API from a serverside counterpart.
 Although we are using Nodejs in this example you can also use other technologies like PHP, Java, C# or whatever you prefer.

+If you are looking for a more simple example of calling our API within node.js see this totorial:  http://xirsys.com/node-js/

 ## Start

 Download and install the express module for Node.js globaly or in the root of the project.